We-the-People-civ4col-mod/DeveloperNotes/index.md

 * *As a player*:
   * please check the [ideas](https://github.com/We-the-People-civ4col-mod/Mod/issues?q=is%3Aopen+is%3Aissue+milestone%3AIDEA) and upvote / downvote them (for that , you will need to register to github).
   * Also, be welcome to report new issues and your ideas!
+All things you would want to be fixed and/or new features to be implemented  are reported as "issues" on github : you can create a new one here : [new issue on the "Mod" project](https://github.com/We-the-People-civ4col-mod/Mod/issues/new).

 * *As an issue moderator*: we need people to help us triage the issues: identify if the issue is a duplicate, and then add them to proper milestones.
 Also, to identify ideas that have enough approvals for being planned into production.
 [More details...](howToModerate.md)